JD.com Inc. (JD) Shares Up Despite Recent Market Volatility

 Atlantic Equities gave a rating of “Overweight” to JD, setting the target price at $100 in the report published on January 11th of the previous year.

-During the last 5 trading sessions, JD fell by -2.15%, which changed the moving average for the period of 200-days by -6.45% in comparison to the 20-day moving average, which settled at $51.91.
-In addition, JD.com Inc. saw -18.80% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, JD rose by +5.94%, which changed the moving average for the period of 200-days by -7.90% in comparison to the 20-day moving average, which settled at $50.66.
+In addition, JD.com Inc. saw -15.45% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for JD